 Before you get to stringing your lacrosse head, you need to prepare the mesh.
-First of all, ensure you have your mesh oriented correctly.
-The top edge is the one with nine diamonds, the bottom edge will have ten.
+First, ensure you have your mesh oriented correctly.
+The top edge is the one with nine diamonds, and the bottom edge will have ten.
 (You may have heard of a 10 diamond top string, but 9 is more common, so we'll go with that in this guide.)

-You should also make sure that the rougher side of the mesh is the one facing inwards, this assists with gripping the ball and adding power to your shots.
+You should also make sure that the rougher side of the mesh faces inwards; this assists with gripping the ball and adding power to your shots.

 Now, stretch out the mesh to its full extent.
-It's important that you do this before stringing, otherwise it will stretch further after you're done and your lacing may sag in certain areas.
+You must do this before stringing; otherwise, the mesh will stretch further after you string it, and your lacing may sag in certain areas.
 If you're using a hard mesh, you might find that running it under hot water while you're stretching it out makes it easier to manipulate.

 Once you've stretched the mesh, fold over the top row of nine diamonds so that the holes match up precisely with the second row of diamonds beneath.
 Now you're ready to start stringing.

-As you follow the steps below, there are a few general tips you should keep in mind.
+To properly string lacrosse heads, there are a few general tips you should keep in mind:

 - Your strings should always be as tight as possible.
 Use your pliers to ensure maximum tightness at each stage.
 You don't want your lacing to come loose or undone during a game.

-- Symmetry is important, the diamonds, lacrosse strings and knots should all be lined up as accurately as possible to ensure your stick doesn't have any bias towards the left or right.
+- Symmetry is important.
+The diamonds, lacrosse strings, and knots should all line up as accurately as possible to ensure your stick doesn't have any bias towards the left or right.
 You want your passes and shots to fly straight.

 How to string a lacrosse head top string

-We'll start from the top.
+We'll start at the top.
 Double-check that your mesh is the right way round - rough side towards the inside of the pocket.
 Now take your top string and follow these steps:

 - Work from left to right, tying knots to keep each of the double rows of diamonds tightly connected to the top row of holes in the head.

-- Once you've completed the full row of knots, check that your mesh is aligned symmetrically with the head and that there's no stretching to one side or another.
+- Once you've completed the full row of knots, check that your mesh is aligned symmetrically with the head and that there's no stretching to either side.

 How to string a lacrosse head sidewall

-This will help to ensure that your stringing remains consistent, which is important for the creation of the pocket, and it will also allow you to match the tension on both sides, and check it as you go, rather than having to completely restring one side if you find it doesn't match at the end of the process.
+Stringing both sides at once ensures that your stringing remains consistent, which is essential for the creation of the pocket.
+It will also allow you to match the tension on both sides and check it as you go, rather than having to completely restring one side if you find it doesn't match at the end of the process.

 As you work your way down, you should see the shape of the pocket start to form.